Updated: Jan 23

 Red Flags for Rental Assistance Scams

-Next, you can not pay for expedited service when it comes to this type of assistance.
+Next, you can not pay for expedited service regarding this type of assistance.
 If someone tells you otherwise, they are lying.

-Last, avoid clicking a legit website through your email, if you get an email pertaining to links for official sites, as an extra precaution, avoid clicking and typing in the official site in your search bar.
+Last, avoid clicking a legit website through your email.
+If you get an email about links for official sites, avoid clicking and typing in the official site in your search bar as an extra precaution.

 So here’s what scammers are doing, setting up fake testing sites to obtain people’s personal information so that they can use it to commit other scams.